DrAShabut/AndroidDev/session-3.md

     }

     public void onCreateNotification(View view) {
-        // Create notification channel
+        // Create a notification channel
         NotificationManager notificationManager = (NotificationManager) getSystemService(Context.NOTIFICATION_SERVICE);
         // Create the NotificationChannel, but only on API 26+ because
-        // the NotificationChannel class is new and not in the support library if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.O) {
+        // The NotificationChannel class is new and not in the support library if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.O) {
             NotificationChannel notificationChannel = new NotificationChannel(NOTIFICATION_CHANNEL_ID, "My Notifications", NotificationManager.IMPORTANCE_DEFAULT);